sammydentino/sammydentino.github.io/README.md

+## Welcome to my Blog!

+Hello, I'm Sammy and this is my blog!
+I post about current events in my life, the code I'm learning/working on and more.
+My full website is available [over here](//www.sammydentino.dev).

 ## About Me

 I am a fourth year student at Point Loma Nazarene University, majoring in Computer Science Software Engineering.